irioshi/ELK-Stack-Project/README.md

 	- tools that allow monitoring for resource configurations and modifications to internal resources

 - What is the advantage of a jump box?

 The advantage of having a jump box is an increased level of security.
-It servers as a gateway, or bridge, between two network zones and enables access and mangement of the devices located in the VM.
+It serves as a gateway, or bridge, between two network zones and enables access and mangement of the devices located in the VM.
 To prevent public exposure of the VM, the public IP addfress can refuse connection, adding a layer of protection to the VM itself.